lbelzile/math80667a/docs/01-introduction.md

 - The subjects (or **experimental units**) in the different groups of treatment have similar characteristics and are treated exactly the same way in the experimentation except for the treatment they are receiving.
 Formally, an experimental unit is the smallest division such that any two units may receive different treatments.
 - The **observational unit** is the smallest level (time point, individual) at which measurement are recorded.
+- Explanatories (independent variables) are variables that impact the response.
+They can be continuous (dose) or categorical variables; in the latter case, they are termed **factors**.
-- The **experimental treatments** or conditions (also called **factor**, or independent variable), are *manipulated and controlled* by the researcher.
+- The **experimental treatments** or conditions are *manipulated and controlled* by the researcher.
 Oftentimes, there is a **control** or baseline treatment relative to which we measure improvement (e.g., a placebo for drugs).
-- Additional explanatories that are intrinsic to the experimental (sub-)units are termed **blocking factors**.
+- Additional explanatories that are intrinsic to the experimental (sub-)units are termed **blocking** variables.
 Controlling for these typically leads to improved inferences, because we filter out the unwanted variability they generate.
 - After the different treatments have been administered to subjects participating in a study, the researcher measures one or more outcomes (also called responses or dependent variables) on each subject.
 - Observed differences in the outcome variable between the experimental conditions (treatments) are called treatment effects.